Beechcraft King Air 250 Charter Flight Information

 As an added bonus, the all-composite propellers are quieter than previous version, which were made of aluminum.

-And because most travellers use the 250 primarily for short-to-medium range excursions (up to 1,720 nautical miles), the time difference between it and those very light jets has become quite minimal.
+And because most travelers use the 250 primarily for short-to-medium range excursions (up to 1,720 nautical miles), the time difference between it and those very light jets has become quite minimal.

 Two other noteworthy advantages that the King Air 250 holds over competitors are its climbing ability and maximum service ceiling.
 It rises up to 35,000 feet in just 23 minutes.